 But they're not telling the story; Jesus is.
 The owner sends his son to the bad tenants.
-And sure enough, when they see him coming they conspire against him.
+Sure enough, when they see him coming they conspire against him.
 "Hey guys, here's the heir of the estate.
 If we kill him, we'll get to keep the vineyard for ourselves."
 That's pretty weird reasoning too.
 It's not the way the law works; but then most criminals aren't very smart.
 They carry out their wicked plan.
 They cast the beloved son out of the vineyard and put him to death.

-And as I said before, Jesus intends for this parable to be transparent to his enemies.
-And there's no question about what it means.
+As I said earlier, Jesus intends for this parable to be transparent to his enemies.
+There's no question about what he means.
 Jesus is borrowing and embellishing a well known passage from Isaiah in which the Lord speaks of Israel in general and Jerusalem in particular as his vineyard.
-In Isaiah's telling of it, the owner of the vineyard goes to great lengths and spares no expense to locate his vineyard in the perfect place.
+In Isaiah's telling of it, the owner of the vineyard spares no expense to locate his vineyard in the perfect place.
 It gets just the right amount of sun and rain.
 The soil is rich and well-drained.
-And then he selects the choicest vines and trains them with expert hands.
+Then he selects the choicest vines and trains them with expert hands.
 He also builds a wall around the vineyard, sets up a watchtower, and prepares a winepress.
 He's all set.
-But despite everything he does, the vines never produce decent grapes.
+But no matter what he does, the vines never produce decent grapes.
 They're all deformed, shriveled, and sour.
 The fruit of his vineyard is no good.